cpressey/Nested-Modal-Transducers/README.md

 although outer transducers _can_ "manage" these exit and entry outputs like any other outputs, they generally _should not_ do so.
-There are probably measures which can be taken to reduce the chance of doing so in error, but an investigation of these possibilities is beyond the scope of this article.
+There are probably measures which can be taken to reduce the chance of doing so in error, but an investigation of these possibilities is well beyond the scope of this article.

 #### Synthesizing inputs